 Reserve Price Meaning

-Reserve price refers to the minimum price at which seller of an item is ready to sell its item in an auction, below which he is not obliged to accept the deal i.e., in case of such bidding if there reserve price is not meet in the auction, the seller is not bound to sell the item and this price is not disclosed to the potential bidder during the process of the auction.
+Reserve price refers to the minimum price at which the seller of an item is ready to sell its item in an auction, below which he is not obliged to accept the deal, i.e., in case of such bidding if there reserve price is not meet in the auction, the seller is not bound to sell the item, and this price is not disclosed to the potential bidder during the process of the auction.

 How does it work?

 - In case any items are to be sold by way of the auction, then the seller can ask for keeping the minimum price at which he can sell the item known as the reserve price (excluding the cases of no reserve auction).
 Now the auction firm, on request of the seller, will keep the reserve price of the item.
 This will generally be the hidden price except for the cases when the seller is ready to disclose the same to the potential buyers.

 - Now during the process of bidding, if the highest bidding exceeds the reserve price, then the auction will get complete, and the deal will be executed between the seller and the highest bidder.
 In this case, the seller is bound to complete the deal.
 However, in case if the highest bidding does not exceed the reserve price, then the seller is bound to complete the deal, and if the seller does not accept the deal, then it will not be executed.

 For example, there was an auction to sell some of the items.
 During the process, the firm which was appointed as the auction firm sets the reserve price of the item to be $500,000 with the consultation with the seller of the item.
 As this price is kept hidden from the potential bidders, this price is not disclosed to anyone.
 The opening bidding price was $300,000.
 Now during the auction process, the highest bidding by one of the persons was $450,000.
 But the seller disagrees with selling the same at this price.
 Is the seller bound to sell?